kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 That being said, let's start things off by describing RequireJS...
 <a name="what-is-requirejs"></a>
 ## What is RequireJS?
 RequireJS is a script loader that creates a JavaScript dependency management system within your website or web app.
-It's based on the previously-mentioned AMD spec which defines a code pattern for loading JS files in organized, non-blocking, asynchronous fashion.
+It's based on the previously-mentioned AMD spec which defines a code pattern for loading JS files in an asynchronous, organized, non-blocking fashion.

 Generally speaking, a RequireJS setup consists of two parts: